joaoovermelho/divinghigh/README.md

 # Features unavailable

-- Create meetings based from the map suggestions (Google Maps API) - This features uses another API requires monthly payment, so it is not available at the moment.
+- Create meetings based on the map suggestions (Google Maps API) - This features uses another API requires monthly payment, so it is not available at the moment.